Nrapendra786/tutorial-app/README.md

 Purpose :
 This application allow student to participate in courses taught by teachers.
-Once teacher granted student to participate then student can join the course.
+Once teacher granted student to participate in the course then student can join the course.

 -- Java 17 or higher version and Docker must be installed in system
 -- start cmd